 Needless to say, there is wild huckleberry picking all over Oregon in the months of August and September.
 I use my portable GPS and head for mountainous area at approximately 5000 feet.
 The only reason I use this number is because every time that we camp at 5000 feet, we seem to run into huckleberries in Oregon.

-Wild Huckleberry Picking At HC Campground, Oregon
+Wild Huckleberry Picking At Huckleberry Campground, Oregon

 Directions To Huckleberry Mountain Campground